kodcapsule/Production-Ready-Log-Management-Solution-on-Amazon-EKS-Using-the-EFK-Stack-/README.md

 ## Deploy Sample Applications
 In this section, we will deploy a set of sample applications to the Kubernetes cluster.
 These applications will generate logs that will be collected, processed, and visualized by the EFK stack.
-The applications are in the apps directory
+The applications are in the apps directory.

 The following three applications will be deployed: